-A grid system composed of intersecting bands 1 metre in width was installed in the area defined using a Sokkisha theodolite and 2 60-m numbered while those in east-west alignment were designated by alphabetical letters.
-The value of the numbers and letters increases toward the south and west respectively.
+A grid system composed of intersecting bands 1 metre in width was installed in the area defined using a Sokkisha theodolite and 2 60-m surveyor chains.
+Bands oriented toward magnetic North were sequentially numbered while those in east-west alignment were designated by alphabetical letters.
+The value of the numbers and lettters increases toward the south and west respectively.
 Accordingly, each square metre was identified by an alpha-numeric code (ex.: AB46, BZ29, etc.).